zorn/mikezornek.com/content/for-hire.md

 ## Rate

-My rate can vary anywhere in the $150-200/hr range depending on the project complexities and the timelines required.
+My rate is around $200/hr depending on the project complexities and other perks like prepayment/extended-timeline.

-I invoice in half or full day increments every 2 weeks with 15 days NET.
-When dedicating my attention to a full time engagement that usually means 4 days of billable time per week with some allowances for timely incidents or downtime issues.
+I invoice every 2 weeks with 15 days NET.
+When dedicating my attention to a full time engagement that usually means 32 hours per week with some allowances for timely incidents or downtime issues.

 I consult under the company name **Zorn Labs LLC** and checks should be made payable to that name.